Here's a sample of our volunteer opportunities:VIEW AS

 Hospice affirms life and does not hasten or postpone death.

-The hospice philosophy of care accepts death as the final stage of life.
-It focuses on quality rather than length of life.
+The hospice philosophy of care accepts death as a natural, final stage of life.
+It affirms life and focuses on quality rather than length of life.
 The goal of hospice is to enable patients to continue an alert, pain-free life and to manage other symptoms so that their last days may be spent with dignity and quality, surrounded by their loved ones.

 Hospice care treats the person rather than the disease.